3.1 ENERGY PRINCIPLE

 Figure 3-12 (b) shows the shape of the hump necessary to provide a gradual drop in the energy gradeline (EGL), thus avoiding the hydraulic jump.
-Note that the specific force lines intersect at the critical flow section, located to the right of Section 9 (Table 3-2).
+Note that the specific force lines intersect in the vicinity of the critical flow section (Table 3-2).

 Chow, V. T. 1959.
 Open-channel Hydraulics.
 McGraw Hill, New York.